Which Toilet Do Plumbers Recommend?

 Dual-Flush vs. Single-Flush

 Dual-flush technology has been used in several countries for decades, as water conservation and old plumbing have been important.
-Manufacturers in the U.S. and Canada are currently producing more dual-flush toilets as they are becoming the latest trend.
+Manufacturers in Canada are currently producing more dual-flush toilets as they are becoming the latest trend.

 Single-lever flush systems that are water-savers have an average flush rate at 1.28 gallons per flush (gpf).
 Dual-flush models use 1.6 gpf for the full flush yet it seems they average around the same overall water usage as single-flush models.
 So it boils down to personal preference.